NLnetLabs/routinator/doc/manual/source/manual-page.rst

               enabled on all RTR connections with an idle time of 60 seconds.
               Set this option to 0 to disable keepalives.

+              On some systems, notably OpenBSD, this options only enables TCP keepalives if set to any value other than 0.
+You will have to use the system's own mechanisms to change the idle times.

        .. option:: --rtr-client-metrics

               If provided, the server metrics will include separate metrics